kais-grati/chain_exam/README.md

 ## 4. REMINDER

-To be able to use the full functionalities, the user needs to change the ADMIN address in the ChainExam.move file to put their own admin address and to update the package ID field in the src/UX/constants.ts file.
+To be able to use the full functionalities, the user needs to change the ADMIN address in the ChainExam.move file to put their own admin address.

-Then, change also the values in the constants.ts file located at [`src/UX`].
+Then, change also the values (like package ID) in the constants.ts file located at [`src/UX`].

 Also add an API_KEY.txt at the folder [`backend`] to be able to use the ML algorithm for OCR.